Frenchie Facts / Breed Standards

-Coat is moderately fine, brilliant, short and smooth.
+The coat is moderately fine, brilliant, short, and smooth.
 Skin is soft and loose, especially at the head and shoulders, forming wrinkles.

 Frenchies come in a rainbow of colors.
-There are standard colors & exotic colors all colors are recognized with the AKC, but only standard colors may compete in AKC dog shows.
+There are standard colors & exotic colors all colors are recognized by the AKC, but only standard colors may compete in AKC dog shows.

 Correct gait is double tracking with reach and drive; the action is unrestrained, free, and vigorous.

 The French bulldog is a very loving dog, he is playful, affectionate, and likes attention from all those he comes in contact with.
 A Frenchie needs constant companionship from his family, so he would not do well left alone in a backyard.
 He makes an excellent companion for children, although very small children may not tolerate his over-enthusiastic nature.
 He generally gets along well with other animals as long as they are as playful as he is.

 They generally are not excessive barkers, They will protect their home and alert owners to intruders as well as when people are at the door.
 They do not sound vicious but do have a deep bark.
 They are often referred to as "little clowns" and this description could not be true!
 The Frenchie is at his utmost content when he is showered with affection and will return the favor to his utmost capabilities.
 He is a true lapdog, an extreme lover, a bodyguard, a playful companion, and is a true "best friend".
 Just as with people, dogs do differ, and while the above is relatively a true picture of the average breed of the French bulldog the Frenchie can vary.
 Some are more boisterous than others, but almost all French bulldogs have the loyalty and love for their owners which make them excellent companions.

 Life Span of a Frenchie

 The average life span of a French Bulldog is approximately 9 to 14 years of age.